robert-v/ProcessSpy-docs/src/content/docs/guides/interface_basics.md

 Copies the currently visible processes as JSON to clipboard.

 ## Quick-search filter
 Allows to select one or more properties used in quick-search.
+The number of currently selected properties is shown on the button.

 ## Quick-search
 Istantly searches for processes matching the given string (or regex) in the selected properties.